clementfarabet/lua---parallel/README.md

 require 'lab'

 -- define code for workers:
-worker = [[
+function worker()
-      -- a worker starts with a blank stack, we need to reload -- our libraries
+   -- a worker starts with a blank stack, we need to reload -- our libraries require 'sys' require 'torch'
-      require 'sys'
-      require 'torch'

    -- print from worker:
    parallel.print('Im a worker, my ID is: ' .. parallel.id .. ' and my IP: ' .. parallel.ip)

    -- define a storage to receive data from top process while true do
       -- yield = allow parent to terminate me m = parallel.yield()
       if m == 'break' then break end

       -- receive data
       local t = parallel.parent:receive()
       parallel.print('received object with norm: ', t.data:norm())

       -- send some data back
-         parallel.parent:send('this is my response')
+      parallel.parent:send('this is my response') end end
-      end
-]]

 -- define code for parent:
 function parent()